taiki1frsh/superfluid-mars/README.md

 #### Claim the staking reward

+The detailed logic for reward distribution is controlled and executed in the x/superfluid-mosmo module.
+This is to maintain consistency with the existing x/superfluid module and to integrate and handle a certain type of debt token as a Superfluid bondToken standard in a generic way.
+Furthermore, since Staking, Slashing, and Bonding are all managed within the module, it is more concise and secure to manage the fine-grained control of reward distribution within the module as well.

 - Determine the reward distribution ratio according to the locked mOSMO balance of each Superfluid mOsmo participant.
 - This needs to be done by the contract.
 - Since the amount of rewards varies for each delegating validator, it is necessary to determine the ratio according to each reward amount.